petermarshallio/devrel/users/caretaker.md

 ### Challenges

 * Will this new system introduce risk?
+Is it safe?
+* How do I actually operate this thing?
+* Who can I meet who's already doing it?
 * This isn't the only thing I have to look after.
 Don't create more problems for me!

 ### Satisfaction